bensylve/coursera_get_clean_data_project/Codebook.md

     unzip(zipfile)
   }
 ```
-## Get the column names and meta-data to label the rows and columns
+## Get the column names and meta-data to label the rows and columns.
+Only get columns for mean and standard deviation.
 ```R
   activityLabels <- read.table("./UCI HAR Dataset/activity_labels.txt")
   features <- read.table("./UCI HAR Dataset/features.txt")